 Professor Marius Romme

-IAS Fellow at Grey College (October - December 2011)
+IAS Fellow at Grey College, Durham University (October - December 2011)

 Marius Romme is Dutch psychiatrist, best known for his work on hearing voices (auditory hallucinations) and regarded as the founder and principal theorist for the Hearing Voices Movement.
 Professor Romme qualified as a medical doctor in Holland in 1960, specialising in psychiatry between 1961 and 1965, and upon completing his research for his PhD in 1967, was awarded the title of MD.
 From 1965 until 1972 he was a senior researcher at the Department of Social Health and Director of the Regional Community Mental Heath Service in Amsterdam, and Chair of the Dutch Society of Mental Health from 1968 until 1976.
 He was an adviser to the Ministry of Health and the Dutch National Health Service (1972 -1974) during the preparations of the law base on community mental health in the Netherlands.
 He held a Chair in Psychiatry at the University of Maastricht (1974-1999) before becoming a Visiting Professor at Birmingham City University, and in 1999 he became Knight of the Dutch Lion.